Astroburner/Magic-LLM-Multitool/readme.md

 ## 🚀 Usage

 ### Basic Chat
-1. Select a model from the sidebar
+1. Select a model from the sidebar (including vision and reasoning models)
 2. Type your message and press Enter
 3. Enjoy AI responses with optional TTS